The year from hell: Survivors of Beirut blast trapped in grief as Lebanon heads towards abyss - NewsBreak

 Leaked official documents The Independent has seen show that Lebanese customs, military and security authorities, as well as the judiciary, had warned successive governments at least 10 times of the dangerous stockpile of explosive chemicals which arrived by ship to the port in 2014.

-Lebanese president Michael Aoun also admitted that he had knowledge of the danger but had “left it to the port authorities to address”.
-Hassan Diab, the prime minister, was also handed a security report with details.
+Lebanese President Michael Aoun also admitted that he had knowledge of the danger but had “left it to the port authorities to address”.
+Prime Minister Hassan Diab was also handed a security report with details.

 The authorities even dismissed the first judge appointed to the investigation after he summoned political figures for questioning.
 They have since rejected the new investigative judge’s requests to lift MP immunity and to question senior members of the security forces in connection with the tragedy.